Show me the money

 He/she should be able to:

-- give members and elected office-bearers information they need, when they need it;
+- Give members and elected office-bearers information they need, when they need it.

-- give the committee appropriate financial information to enable rational decisions to be made on behalf of members;
+- Give the committee appropriate financial information to enable rational decisions to be made on behalf of members.

-The treasurer’s 10 commandments:
+The treasurer’s 10 commandments

-- Issue receipts for all money received.
+- Issue receipts for all monies received.

-- Promptly bank all money received.
+- Promptly bank all monies received.

 - Seek out the safest and most productive place to bank the organisation’s cash.